devstress/FLINK.NET/README.md

 A PowerShell script is provided for executing the stress tests locally.
 It ensures the .NET 8 SDK version 8 or later is installed.
 If Docker is available the Aspire AppHost will start Redis and Kafka containers automatically. **When Docker is not present, start Kafka and Redis manually and run the remaining services with `dotnet run` from their project folders.** Run the script from an elevated PowerShell prompt.
 The working directory will automatically switch to the script's location:

+Make sure `localhost:9092` and `localhost:6379` are reachable before running the producer script.

 ```powershell
 pwsh scripts/run-integration-tests-in-windows-os.ps1
 ```